Question: "What is a biblical view of sexuality?"Recommended Resource:

 A significant percentage of the world’s problems stems directly or indirectly from our abuse of God’s gift of sexuality.
 Imagine the world we would have if every human being followed God’s standards for sexuality.
-Abortions, divorce, STD’s, AIDS, pornography, sex trafficking, fatherless children, single mothers on welfare, rape, abandoned babies, and pedophilia would all cease or be greatly reduced.
+Abortions, divorce, STD’s, AIDS, pornography, sex trafficking, fatherless children, single mothers, rape, abandoned babies, and pedophilia would all cease or be greatly reduced.
 The ripple effects of those changes alone would completely transform every continent, every nation, and every culture.
 Economies would rebound, disease would plummet, and mental hospitals would have empty beds.

 God knows what He is talking about when He includes boundaries with His gifts.
 Electricity is an incredible discovery and if used correctly benefits all mankind.
 Used wrongly, however, electricity can maim or kill.
 So it is with the power of human sexuality.
 When we seek to live within the healthy boundaries God instituted for our well-being, sexuality is once again a good gift.

-Recommended Resource: Teaching Your Children Healthy Sexuality: A Biblical Approach to Prepare Them for Life by Jim Burns
+Teaching Your Children Healthy Sexuality: A Biblical Approach to Prepare Them for Life by Jim Burns

 More insights from your Bible study - Get Started with Logos Bible Software for Free!